YilanBoy/vscode-server/README.md

 > **Note**
 >
-> You need to install terraform
+> You need to install terraform and configure AWS IAM
 >

 Init the terraform project